 But isn’t that expensive?

 It’s not cheap.
 But I don’t want cheap should things go wrong and I find myself in a survival situation.
 Patagonia gear wears well, lasts for years, and works as advertised.
-Plus there’s a Patagonia store in Pasadena (staffed by some mighty swell folks), so I can try the gear on (in different configurations, even) before I buy it.
+Plus there’s a Patagonia store in Pasadena, so I can try the gear on (in different configurations, even) before I buy it.
 Which is a great thing.